 For a six-night stay, this mug averages out to a cost of $3.16 per day.

 Fountain beverages average about $3.99 (price varies per location) per 16 ounces, so you’re already saving on that first drink.
 But don’t just snag a pop with dinner.
-If you grab coffee in the morning, a soda in the afternoon and hot chocolate in the evening, your mug is worth $11.97 in drinks on the first day of your stay.
+If you grab a coffee in the morning, a soda during your afternoon pool/nap time and hot chocolate in the evening, your mug is worth $11.97 in drinks per day.

 Get the most bang for your buck